rickosborne/getclever/README.md

 Total time to complete: **~90 minutes**, including a refresher on BASH and the utilities listed above.
 The API docs are pretty solid and took ~45 seconds to find what I needed.

+## ColdFusion

+There's a ColdFusion version of the script, because:

+1. I don't do much CF these days, but I did it for almost 15 years so ... why not?
+2. The more interesting languages already have libraries in the Clever GitHub, and that doesn't show a ton of skill to use an existing library.

+I had the thought that I could build/translate one of the other libraries to CF.  It would probably take an hour or two ... but the utility seemed limited.